blacksenator/fbcallrouter/README.md

 It is highly recommended to proceed like this:

 1. check if none of the substitutes are allready in your phonebook! **Especially if you repeat the test!**

 2. if you want to a web query, check at the named providers that the phone number actually **has the desired score and comments!**

-3. use your celluar phone to call your landline.
+3. use your cellular phone to call your landline.
 The incoming mobil number will be replaced with the first/next number from this array and passes through the inspection process.
 Additional information is output like this:

     ```console
     Starting FRITZ!Box call router...